 Often times this comes with a change in your diet.
 Hashimoto’s mixed with low blood sugar levels is a recipe for anxiety!
 Having blood sugar swings only makes irritability and anxiety worse and is damaging to your overall health.
-A study found that about 50% of patients with Hashimoto’s also had an intolerance to carbohydrates.
-(2) After consuming carbs, their blood sugar levels would spike too high which causes a large release of insulin.
-The surge in insulin can then lead to low blood sugar which can cause anxiety.
 To help balance your blood sugar levels, stay away from processed foods, sugars, and try to keep grains out of your diet.
 Sticking to a Paleo style diet is a great way to naturally manage your blood sugar levels and start to feel better.
 Also, be sure to eat every two to three hours, and stick to whole and nutrient dense foods.

 Boost Your Selenium Intake

 This goes hand in hand with balancing your blood sugar levels.
 In order to better manage your thyroid health, it’s important to take a look at your diet.
-I recommend that my patients start a Paleo style diet that eliminates inflammatory and toxic foods from their diet.
+I recommend that my patients start the plan in my book The 30-Day Thyroid Reset Plan, that eliminates inflammatory and toxic foods from their diet.
 Your immune system is already overreacting due to an autoimmune condition; you don’t need to cause any more harm with the foods you consume.
 Food sensitivities also come into play here.
-Uncovering hidden food intolerances is a great step in removing foods that may be causing a reaction in your body.
+Uncovering hidden food intolerances is one of the 7 underlying triggers for thyroid disease that I talk about in my book.
 These hidden intolerances can also trigger anxiety.
 Getting the proper testing for food sensitivities is also a great way to getting to the bottom of your anxiety symptoms.
 By eating better and better supporting your thyroid, you may be surprised at how much better you feel when it comes to anxiety.